dtome-pe/webserv/README.md

 ## Resources

-This guide was really easy to follow and even fun.
+This guide was really fun and easy to follow through.
 I highly recommend it as a first read:

 [Beej's Guide To Network Programming](https://beej.us/guide/bgnet/html/split/)